37 Things To Do in NYC This Winter with Your Toddler (Beyond Another Storytime)

 13. Not near a hill?
 Don’t despair.
 Snowmen and snow angels aim to please right outside your front door.
 FREE

-14. Seek haven after a day in snow with some warm hot chocolate.
+14. Cozy up after a day in the snow with some warm hot chocolate.

 16. Sign up for mommy (and daddy) and me swim lessons at an indoor heated pool.

 17. Or if your tot is an animal lover, visit a zoo where plenty of indoor animals thrive, including colorful birds, lizards, and small mammals.

 Grab a snack and hang at one of NYC's many public (and FREE) indoor atriums.
 Photo by Sydney Ng

 18. Have a seat and rest your legs at a free and public NYC atrium.
 FREE

 19. Enjoy FREE admission while your kids still qualify at all of these museums and other NYC attractions.
 FREE